Dangers of “Do-It-Yourself” Teeth Whitening

 • Baking Soda and Hydrogen Peroxide – These two household products can often be found in pantries or medicine cabinets in most homes.
 This DIY method came from the idea that because hydrogen peroxide is used in professional whitening methods and baking soda is a common ingredient in many ADA approved toothpaste, that combining the two would be a safe option in terms of removing stains/whitening teeth.
 While both are used in ADA products and procedures, that does not mean they are safe chemicals to apply directly to your teeth unsupervised.

+There is a delicate balance to avoid damaging teeth and soft tissues of your mouth when it comes to teeth whitening procedures.
+Only dental professionals have the knowledge, experience, training, and materials to properly whiten your teeth with safe, long-lasting results.
 Your teeth will thank you for putting your trust in dental professionals at Advanced Dental Care of Twins Falls when it comes to achieving your perfect smile.
 Bring your questions and desires with you to your next appointment and we will be sure to help you.
 Together, we will make a safe plan on how to achieve your best smile.
 In the meantime, keep up with good practices such as brushing and flossing daily and avoid foods, drinks, and other products that might stain or harm your teeth.

 Scroll to Top